 Jesus remains our source of truth, strengthening us to be all God meant us to be.

-•Abiding in Christ involves a daily dependence on Him.
-We let His words soak into our hearts and minds to remind us how to live for Him.
-We accept His love that is higher, wider, deeper, and longer than any other love we can experience.
+We accept Christ’s love is higher, wider, deeper, and longer than any other love we can experience.
 Our love for Him is above all others and we show His love to others we meet.
 (Matthew 22:37-39)

-•Prayer becomes our lifeline to Him and is a 2-way street.
-Every relationship needs communication to thrive.
-Take the time to include worship and praise, pour out your heart to Him, and then quiet your mind to listen to what He wants to say.
+Take the time to include worship and praise in your prayers.
+Pour out your heart to Him, and then quiet your mind to listen to what He wants to say.
 Find time to pray every day!

-•Take comfort knowing that from the moment we believed, the Holy Spirit came to live within us.
-He helps us transform our lives and abide in Christ.
-He convicts us of sin, guides us into truth, and sparks a fire of spiritual passion to use our gifts and talents for God’s glory!
-Fan the flame of the Holy Spirit within you!
+The Holy Spirit convicts us of sin and sparks a fire of spiritual passion to use our gifts and talents for God’s glory!

 “We know that we live in him, and he is us, because he has given us of his Spirit.”
 1 John 4:13.